mikerae/logging-in-game/README.md

 - ![StackOverflow](https://stackoverflow.com/)
 - ![W3Schools](https://www.w3schools.com/)
 Other sites were used via goole searches as required.
-### Global Scope, Lexical Scope, Closure, Block Scope, Function perameters
+### Global Scope, Lexical Scope, Closure, Block Scope, Function parameters
 There were Several instances where variables within a function threw the error that they were not defined.
-Initially, this was because the variable had not been passed into the function as a perameter.
-The fix was to pass it as a perameter.
+Initially, this was because the variable had not been passed into the function as a parameter.
+The fix was to pass it as a parameter.
-However, this lead to the need to repetatively pass the same perameters to many functions.
+However, this lead to the need to repetitively pass the same parameters to many functions.
 After discussion and research it was suggested that there might be a better solution, perhaps using 'Closure'.
-After reaserch it became clear that 'closure' was a complex concept and not necessarily the way forward.
+After research it became clear that 'closure' was a complex concept and not necessarily the way forward.
 However the concept of 'lexical scope' became increasingly visible.
-A conversation with a Student Tutor suggested that the only way to avoid repetatively passing multiple parameters into function was to initialise these variables with global scop, i.e. outside evrything.
-It was suggested that in the context of this game, the risk of global variables behaving unpredictably was negligable.
+A conversation with a Student Tutor suggested that the only way to avoid repetitively passing multiple parameters into function was to initialise these variables with global scope, i.e. outside everything.
+It was suggested that in the context of this game, the risk of global variables behaving unpredictably was negligible.

-The variables in question were initialised as global, and the funtion perameters were cleaned up.
+The variables in question were initialised as global, and the function parameters were cleaned up.
 The game continued to be developed.

-However, further reasearch suggested that 'Lexical Scope' i.e. initialising variables within an enclosing function , and also having all the functions for which they needed to be visible within the same enclosing function would provide the solution [The solution needed was for these variables to be accesable to all called functions without passing them as perameters, but not accessable outside the enclosing function to prevent unpredictable behaviour].
+However, further research suggested that 'Lexical Scope' i.e. initialising variables within an enclosing function , and also having all the functions for which they needed to be visible within the same enclosing function would provide the solution [The solution needed was for these variables to be accessible to all called functions without passing them as parameters, but not accessible outside the enclosing function to prevent unpredictable behaviour].

 The variables were put back inside the encapsulating function main(), and all of the game functions were also placed inside main().
 Everything worked fine.
-Lexcal Scope provided the solution.
+Lexical Scope provided the solution.

 ## Deployment
 At the appropriate stage in development, the GitHub repository was deployed to GitHub Pages for public viewing via the GitHub server.
 The main repository was selected and an http link was generated and displayed in the repository Readme.md.